LinusBleistein/LinusBleistein.github.io/index.md

 ## Research interests

-My research deals with causal inference for high dimensional longitudinal survival data.
-I'm also broadly interested in time series (especially discrete time series), epidemiology, optimization and optimal transport.
+My research tries to put together four big topics that are of interest to mathematicians, biostatisticians, MDs, economists (and many more):
+1. Causal inference.
+2. High dimensional statistics.
+3. Survival analysis.
+4. Time series and longitudinal data.

 ## Bio